pbiscaye/IntroDataScienceEcon2026/README.md

 # Introduction to Data Science for Economists 2026

+This repository contains materials for the 2026 edition of my **Introduction to Data Science for Economists** Masters 2 course at the Université Clermont Auvergne, taught as *Science des données pour le développement*.

+The course introduces data science tools and approaches useful for applied economic research, with many examples and applications drawn from development economics.
+All practical applications in the course use **Python**.

-This site hosts materials for my Data Science for Development Economics course at the Université Clermont Auvergne.
-See the [Syllabus](https://github.com/pbiscaye/IntroDataScienceEcon/blob/main/Syllabus_Biscaye_DataScience.pdf) for an overview of the course's organization, and below for the course outline.
-Contact me at <pierre.biscaye@uca.fr> for more information.
+See the [Syllabus](Syllabus_Biscaye_DataScience.pdf) for an overview of the course organization and the course outline below for links to the materials.
+For questions or comments about the materials, contact me at [pierre.biscaye@uca.fr](mailto:pierre.biscaye@uca.fr).

-All code applications in this course use Python.
-Follow the [course setup guide](https://github.com/pbiscaye/IntroDataScienceEcon/blob/main/Data_Science_Class_Setup_Guide.pdf) for instructions on getting set up to work in Python if you are new.
-If you are a more experienced user, skip to the section indicating what packages are used in the course.
-You will need to download the two yml files to set up the python package environments for the course.
+If you are new to Python, follow the [course setup guide](Data_Science_Class_Setup_Guide.pdf) for instructions on setting up the software and environments used in the course.
+More experienced Python users can skip to the section of the guide listing the required packages and environments.
+The repository includes the YAML environment files needed for the course.

 **Course outline**
 1. Introduction to data science and Python/Jupyter setup and basics